openstack-archive/ansible-role-tripleo-modify-image/README.rst

      - `[undefined]`
      - If set, the modified image will be tagged with `target_image + modified_append_tag`.
 If `target_image` is not set, the modified image will be tagged with `source_image + modified_append_tag`.
 If the purpose of the image is not changing, it may be enough to rely on the `source_image + modified_append_tag` tag to identify that this is a modified version of the source image.
    * - `container_build_tool`
-     - `docker`
+     - `buildah`
-     - Tool used to build containers, can be 'docker' or 'buildah'
+     - Tool used to build containers, can be only 'buildah'

 .. list-table:: Variables used for yum update
    :widths: auto